Skip to contents

 fit = obj$estimate(.data)

-## Checking data...
+## Checking and setting data...

 ## Constructing objective function and derivative tables...